valavan007/community/tutorials/implementing-different-types-of-loadbalancers-in-GKE/index.md

 ---
 title: Implementing different types of load balancers in GKE
-description: Deploying different kinds of load balancers like HTTPS-Internal and External LB, TCP- Intenral and Extenal LB using GKE Ingress
+description: Deploying different kinds of load balancers like HTTPS-Internal and External LB, TCP- Internal and External LB using GKE Ingress
 author: valavan007
 tags: GKE Ingress, Load Balancers, Internal Load Balancers
 date_published: 2020-04-16
 ---

-This guide provides a walk through of deploying a simple implementation on GKE and using the differnet types of Load Balancers which cater to differentuse cases.

-In GKE, Ingress controller is used to deploy Load Balancers on the GKE Platform.
-GKE ingress controllers currrently supports multiple load balancers like External HTTPS, Internal HTTPS, TCP/UDP External , TCP/UDP Internal and Container Native Load Balancer which are based on NEG.
+This guide provides a walk through of deploying a simple helloworld application on GKE and using the differnet types of Load Balancers which cater to different use cases.
+GKE uses ingress controller  to deploy Load Balancers on the GKE Platform.
+GKE ingress controllers currrently supports multiple load balancers like External HTTPS, Internal HTTPS, TCP/UDP External , TCP/UDP Internal and Container Native Load Balancer which are based on Network Endpoint Groups(NEG).
 More details about the benefits of using Ccontainer Native Load Balancing and NEG can be found [here](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing)

 This guide shows how to build a simple hello world application running in a single GKE cluster and exposing the service through the following load balancer option.
 Each type of load balancer will be implemented under a different namespace